“If you don’t take care of this the most magnificent machine that you will ever be given…where are you going to live?”

 - Make Your Own Toothpaste from Hollywood Homestead

 - Make Your Own Lotion/Body Butter from Tasty Alternative

 5 Ways to Detoxify Your Home

-- Clean Your Entire Home With Vinegar, Lemon Juice and Baking Soda from About.com
+- Clean Your Entire Home With Vinegar, Lemon Juice and Baking Soda from The Spruce

 - Use This Simple Homemade Furniture Polish from The Rising Spoon

 - Treat Mold & Mildew Naturally from Frugally Sustainable

-- Purify the Air with Plants from Organic Gardening
+- Purify the Air with Plants from Fifth Season Gardening

 - Stop Cooking In Plastic from Dare You To.
 Or if you’re up for a real challenge, Transition to a Plastic-Free Life.